octoenergy/public-conventions/patterns.md

 ### Layered approach

-An application should be split into architectural layers, each with their own role, each ignorant of lower-level layers.
+An application should be split into architectural layers, each with their own role, each ignorant of the layers that call into them.

-Here are our current layers, listed in order with the lowest-level layer first.
+Here are our current layers, listed in order with the outer-most layer first.

 - `interfaces` - where functionality for websites, command-line applications, Celery tasks live.
 This covers anywhere where some external event (eg a HTTP